University High School (Fresno)

 University High School (UHS) is a charter high school on the campus of California State University, Fresno, in Fresno, California.
 The school emphasizes college-prep academics and music.
-UHS opened in 2000 with Dr. Brad Huff as the founding Head of School, with its first class graduating in 2004.
+UHS opened in 2000 with Dr. Brad Huff as the founding head of school, with its first class graduating in 2004.
 At the end of the 2004–2005 school year, approximately 370 students were enrolled.
 The school now has a steady enrollment of about 480 students.
-University High School is chartered by Fresno Unified School District and has special autonomy over its administration.
+University High School is chartered by the Fresno Unified School District and has special autonomy over its administration.